-- Kant explains, or transcendentally deduces, all of the particular categories. - Then, he shows how his transcendental idealism applies to a variety of traditional philosophical problems and paradoxes: - the question of the existence of an external world - whether space and time are absolute or relational - whether we have free will - In some cases, Kant sides with the rationalists, claiming that we have knowledge. - certainty of mathematics - knowledge of an external world - In other cases, Kant fins the rationalists' claims overly dogmatic, exceeding the limits of pure reason.
+- Kant explains, or transcendentally deduces, all of the particular categories.

+- Then, he shows how his transcendental idealism applies to a variety of traditional philosophical problems and paradoxes:

+- the question of the existence of an external world

+- whether space and time are absolute or relational

+- whether we have free will

+- In some cases, Kant sides with the rationalists, claiming that we have knowledge.

+- certainty of mathematics

+- knowledge of an external world

+- ► the self

+- In other cases, Kant finds the rationalists' claims overly dogmatic, exceeding the limits of pure reason.

+- The existence of God

+- ► Atomism

+- ► Freedom

-Three Last Topics in Kant's Critique
+Two Last Topics (for us) in Kant's Critique

 - 1. The refutation of idealism - 2.
-Whether the universe is finite or infinite - 3.
 The ontological argument for the existence of God